College Research Awards

 Tips for writing a successful proposal

 Your proposal should provide insight into what you plan to research, how you will conduct your research, and the contribution(s) it will make.
 At this stage your proposal provides evidence of your ability to write, think, create, and argue.
 It also helps indicate how your research will fit into the institution and its goals.
 A strong proposal contains a clear proposition and/or question, sets up outcomes that can be delivered, contains several propositions which are then connected to for the structure, is intelligible to non-experts, has a relevant audience, and shows critical thinking.

-Candidates for the College Research Award must be seeking to start their first year of an on campus 3 year full-time or 6 year part-time PhD study in the College of Arts, Humanities and Social Sciences within the academic year 2020-2021, normally solely supervised by the University of Edinburgh.
-In addition the following programmes are eligible: PhD with Integrated Study in Economics - 4 Years(Full-time), Distance in the School of Health in Social Science (PhD) - 3 Years (Full-time) or 6 Years (Part-time).
+Candidates for the College Research Award must be seeking to start their first year of full-time or part-time PhD study in the College of Arts, Humanities and Social Sciences within the academic year 2021-22.
+MSc by Research programmes are not eligible.

 Applicants must be of outstanding academic merit and research potential.